antzGames/Godot-A-Star-Pathfinding-for-Gridmaps/README.md

 Finding out the correct `path_cell_size` and GridMap `cell_size` might take some investigation.
 But once figured out you do not have to worry about it again.

-The best advice I can give you is that when drawing cells in your GridMap, make sure when you draw the tiles, they do not overlap.
+The best advice I can give you is when drawing cells in your GridMap, make sure they do not overlap.
 This will result in you skipping a grid tile.
-This means you will need to adjust the `path_cell_size` to value higher than 1, and probably 2.
+This means you will need to adjust the `path_cell_size` to value higher than 1.

 The reason behind this is beyond the scope of this plugin's documentation.

 Also, as previously documented in the Limitations section, all your tiles have to be the same size.